rgw3d/ExpressionParseTree-In-C/README.md

 - [ ] Other stuff I haven't thought of

 ## Dynamic memory allocation and deallocation ##
-Since I'm extremely lazy, I'm just keeping track of memory allocated and deallocated with the functions in `memorywrapper.h` until something bad happens.
+Since I'm extremely lazy, I'm just keeping track of memory allocated and deallocated with the functions in `memwrapper.h` until something bad happens.